DCurro/CannyEdgePytorch/README.md

 # CannyEdgePytorch

+Uses PyTorch 0.4.1 and Python 3.7 (but probably works with 2.7 also).

 A simple implementation of the Canny Edge Detection Algorithm (currently without hysteresis).

 This project was implemented with PyTorch to take advantage of the parallelization of convolutions.